Andreev bound state spectroscopy of a quantum-dot-based Aharonov-Bohm interferometer with superconducting terminals: NRG solution

 \section{NRG solution}

-Let us now proceed with a numerical study of the dressing of the bare DQD spectra with Wilson chains corresponding to the continuous hybridization functions.
+This unbiased numerical approach allows us to explore the full parameter space including both $\varphi$ and $\varphi_t$, extending beyond the restricted scenario $\varphi_t=0$ considered in the FRG study of Ref.~\cite{Karrasch-2009-ab}.
+To this end we dress the bare DQD spectra with Wilson chains corresponding to the continuous hybridization functions.
 In order to perform the renormalization procedure, scaling laws need to be identified so that the many-body spectra emerging during the iterative extension of the chain converge to RG fixed points.
 For gapped environments, it has recently been shown that the so-called log-gap discretization of the continuous hybridization function is required for a stable and well-converged RG flow~\cite{Liu-2016,Zalom-2023}.
 The analytic transformations have brought the present problem into a basis with a scalar hybridization function.
 Technically, it is therefore of the same complexity as the SC-AIM or the gapped Anderson model as treated in~\cite{Zalom-2023}.

 All results presented in this section have been obtained using NRG Ljubljana in iterative diagonalizations with $\Lambda=2$.
 At least $2000$ states were kept at every even iteration accommodating the alternating discard scheme of Ref.~\cite{Zalom-2023}.
 We fix $U/\Delta=3$ and $\Gamma_1/\Delta=\Gamma_2/\Delta=0.25$ throughout this section.